andrewwoan/blender-to-threejs-sketchy-shader/README.md

 # Hatch & Outline Lab

+⚠️⚠️⚠️ EVERYTHING TECHNICAL BELOW EXCEPT CREDIT LINKS ARE AI GENERATED BE CAREFUL ABOUT LEGITIMACY OF CLAIMS ⚠️⚠️⚠️⚠️

 ![The two portfolio sites these techniques were extracted from: Katsumi Watanabe's on the left, Allen Zhang's on the right](Sketchy.webp)

 > **A** and **B** were extracted from two demo sites using these techniques —